 “If we give them out without asking for anything in return, they won’t realise the value of the crabs.
 We’re not a standard crab bank where members simply deposit female crabs in a nursery tank and let the hatching happen naturally.
 We run this place as a learning center to understand the biological process and try to spread that knowledge.
 Each month, 10 to 20 agencies in the southern region, all the way down to Pattani, approach us and ask for juvenile crabs to be released, and each time we give as many as 500,000.
 But before that, we want to instill an understanding of conservation among those who are about to release the crabs, because every single juvenile crab is important.”

 What Chamnan means is more than protection of marine resources.

-Number of visitors in 2018 has been increased by 65% compared to 2017.
+In 2019, more than 10,000 visitors visit the 3 Learning Center.
 The fishermen’s revenue is increased to Thai Baht 60,000 or USD 1,764 per household per year.
 About 200-400 million juvenile crabs have been released back to nature each year.